victormejia/occs-angular-workshop/README.md

 <app-hacker-search (newSearch)="filterData($event)"><app-hacker-search>
 ```

-`termChange` is an output from this component, and when triggered, it will call the `filterData` method on the parent component The `HackerSearch` component can emit any kind of data.
+`newSearch` is an output from this component, and when triggered, it will call the `filterData` method on the parent component.
+The `HackerSearch` component can emit any kind of data.

 Start by generating a new component: